guzba/curly/README.md

 ## Configuration

-When you create a Curly instance, you can optionally specify `maxInFlight` which will let you control the maximum HTTP requests that will be actively running at any time.
-This means you can queue 100,000 requests and know that only say 100 of them will be in-flight at a time.
+When you create a Curly instance, you can optionally specify `maxInFlight`.
+This value lets you control the maximum HTTP requests that will be actively running at any time.
+The default `maxInFlight` value is 16.

+Controlling `maxInFlight` is useful because it means you can queue up 100,000 requests and know that only say 100 of them will be in-flight at a time.

 ## Queue management